Local Memory Attention for Fast Video Semantic Segmentation: Proposed Method

 Having a representation of the temporal information from previous frames is a way to leverage the additional dimension offered by videos.
 Previous work trying to model this use a combination of optical flow and \glspl{gru}~\cite{tokmakov:hal-01511145, Nilsson_2018_CVPR}.
 However, \glspl{rnn} are often difficult to train, requiring long sequences.
 More importantly, the hidden state can easily get corrupted over time, severely affecting the performance during inference.
 In contrast, we propose to use a memory which holds semantic information from past frames as a core component of our framework.
-Following the success of self-attention based models in NLP ~\cite{Oh_2019_ICCV} and computer vision tasks ~\cite{NIPS2017_7181}, we construct the memory using \gls{keys} and \gls{values} for each cell, such that the dimensionality of the Keys is much lower than the one of the Values.
+Following the success of attention based models for video semantic segmentation~\cite{li2019attention, hu2020temporally, Hu2021RealTimeSS}, we construct the memory using \gls{keys} and \gls{values} for each cell, such that the dimensionality of the Keys is much lower than the one of the Values.
 This strategy allows us to efficiently read out semantic information, stored in the values, by matching keys.

 We build and update the memory using consecutive inputs.
 For each input frame $I_t$, we generate 2 pairs of (Key,Value) features: one for the Memory ($\KM^t$, $\VM^t$) and one for the Query ($\KQ^t$, $\VQ^t$).
 Those features are all obtained from the same backbone Encoder output, each with its own simple convolution layer that preserves their spatial size, while reducing the dimensionality of the keys.
 To keep a simple and explicit temporal representation of the Memory, the two sets of feature maps \gls{keys} and \gls{values} are obtained by concatenating the keys and values from the previous frames, as follows We define $\V = [\VM^1,\ldots,\VM^{L-1}] \in \reals^{\HM \times \WM \times \DV \times (L-1) }$ and $\K = [\KM^1,\ldots,\KM^{L-1}] \in \reals^{\HM \times \WM \times \DK \times (L-1) }$.
 With $\MEMIDXS = \{1,\ldots,L-1\}$ we denote the list of indices of the frames included in memory.